 We reside in the Department of Materials Science and Engineering at the University of Michigan.
 Our research combines the synthetic power of materials chemistry with the nanoscale precision of microelectronics, targeted towards the two grand challenges of energy storage and computing.
 We aim to develop fundamental mechanistic insights and rational design rules for improved devices.
 We practice hypothesis-based scientific inquiry combining observation, hypothesis, and experimental validation.
 Our research furthermore places a strong focus on statistics and data-driven experimental approaches.
-We foster an open, inclusive, and supportive environment where all students can thrive, and welcome students of all majors, educational experience, and backgrounds.

-Information about applying for a MS or PhD at the University of Michigan, Department of Materials Science and Engineering, can be found on this website: https://mse.engin.umich.edu/graduate/admissions.
+Information about applying for an MS or PhD at the University of Michigan, Department of Materials Science and Engineering, can be found on this website: https://mse.engin.umich.edu/graduate/admissions.
 Prospective applicants are welcome to email Yiyang before or after they apply, but the admissions committee makes the admissions decisions, not individual faculty in the MSE department.
 This policy may be different at other universities and even other departments at the University of Michigan.

 Email: yiyangli@umich.edu